Infinite-Chess/infinitechess.org/docs/NAVIGATING.md

 [src/client](../src/client/) contains all clientside files of the website.

-It has subfolders for all the HTML, CSS, JavaScript, sound and image files of the website.
+It has subfolders for all the EJS, CSS, JavaScript, sound and image files of the website.

-[src/client/views](../src/client/views) contains all our HTML documents.
+[src/client/views](../src/client/views) contains all our EJS documents.

-The routers that actually send these htmls to the client are located in [src/server/routes/root.js](../src/server/routes/root.js).
+The routers that actually send these as htmls to the client are located in [src/server/routes/root.js](../src/server/routes/root.js).

 [src/client/scripts/game/](../src/client/scripts/game/) contains all our javascipt code for running the game in the `/play` page in the user's browser.